Draconic Translator

 Type any word or phrase and get the Draconic version back instantly.
 For other D&D fictional languages, the Elvish Translator covers both Sindarin and Quenya for elf characters.

-How to Use This Draconic Translator
+How to Use the Draconic Translator

 1. Type any English phrase into the left box